Cadcorp SIS Desktop

 SIS Desktop is supported on the following Microsoft Windows operating systems, in both 32-bit and 64-bit versions: Microsoft Windows 7, Microsoft Windows 8, and Microsoft Windows 10.
 It is certified Open Geospatial Consortium, Inc. (OGC) compliant.

 Over 300 GIS, CAD, web and database formats can be read directly and without the need for translation.
 Supported formats include ESRI™ Shape, ESRI Personal Geodatabases, MapInfo® TAB and MIF/MID, Open Geospatial Consortium (OGC®) GML, WFS, WCS, WMTS, KML), AutoCAD® DXF™/DWG™, MicroStation® DGN, OS MasterMap®, ECW, Oracle®, Microsoft SQL Server®, and PostGIS.
 Data can be exported in over 45 formats.
 SIS Desktop supports OGC GeoPackage Encoding Standard.

-For more information, complete the 'Online Enquiry' form below or email email@example.com.
+For more information and to apply for a 30-day full featured evaluation licence, complete the 'Online Enquiry' form below or email firstname.lastname@example.org.